joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-3.md

 ```

 The `#[serde(skip)]` on `status` is important.
-We do not want to serialize the status code into our JSON response body — it will already be the HTTP status code on the response itself.
+We do not want to serialize the status code into our JSON response body, since it will already be the HTTP status code on the response itself.
 The JSON body just needs the `message`.

 ## Helper Constructors